Jihong-Tang/Proteomics_IME/README.md

 ```
 To install the dependent R packages, please refer to the manual of each individual package.

-## Demo
-For each analysis, the user can enter the directory and run the R code inside the folder.
-The code will read the demo data provided in the folder (will be public upon publication of manuscript), run the analysis, and generate result files within the folder.

 ## Raw data availability
 Raw sequencing data of the profiled samples have been deposited in the Genome Sequence Archive (GSA, https://ngdc.cncb.ac.cn/gsa) at the National Genomics Data Center, China National Center for Bioinformation / Beiling Institute of Genomics, Chinese Academy of Sciences, under accession numbers: HRA012868, HRA012869, HRA012870 and HRA012903.
 Mass spectrometry proteomics, phosphoproteomics and DNA methylation data have been deposited in OMIX (https://ngdc.cncb.ac.cn/omix) at the same institute under accession numbers: OMIX011526, OMIX011528 and OMIX011529, respectively.
 Spatial omics data downloading and visualizations of regions of interest are available at https://wang-lab.hkust.edu.hk/software/STP.
 Data from TCGA were downloaded from NCI Genomics Data Commons data portal (https://portal.gdc.cancer.gov).
 Previously published CGGA data have been uploaded to GSA, under BioProject ID: PRJCA001636 and PRJCA001747.
 All the other data supporting the findings of this study are available from the lead contact upon reasonable request.